Pinterest is a GREAT place to bookmark and share ideas. I have a Summer Camp board that I add and refer to for ideas often.

 When it failed to work, I decided to get online and see if I had the wrong instructions.
 That’s when I found out I had been duped.
 I felt silly for getting excited and buying all the supplies.
 I’m glad I didn’t wait to try it in front of the campers.

 At camp we have a bead program.
 I am always trying to find new, unique beads for the campers and staff.
 So when I saw these beads I was intrigued.
 I wasn’t sure how long it was going to take to make them or if they would even come out looking like they do in the picture, but I was willing to give it a shot.

 VERDICT: They turned out great – just as advertised.
 I decided to use them as the “Theme Master” bead for the staff, who thought they were just as cool as I did.
-I made it a staff bead so we wouldn’t need to make that many as they do take time to create.
+I made it a staff bead so we wouldn’t need to make that many, as they do take time to create.
 The wonderful thing about this idea is that you can create different styles of beads depending on the duct tape you use.
-I got some sweet tie-dye tape from Michaels Arts and Crafts store.
+I used some sweet tie-dye duct tape.